blueisfresh/bootguard/README.md

 https://central.sonatype.com/artifact/org.xerial/sqlite-jdbc
 Jwt Secret is all configurated in the normal application.properties
-- always set the jwt key before a project!!!
+- always set the jwt key before a project!!! pack controller response into the api response dto

 ```mermaid
 sequenceDiagram